kartheikiyer/GP-SFH/README.md

 >>> case.kernel = extended_regulator_model_kernel_paramlist
 ```

+The parameters here correspond to the two normalization factors for the regulator model and the dynamical component of the ACF, and three *effective* timescales corresponding to the inflow, equilibrium, and dynamical processes that affect the overall star formation in galaxies.

 We are all set up.
 We can now draw samples from the GP and run them through FSPS to generate spectra:

 ```python